AmeyThore/NyxsisAI/README.md

 2. To load custom characters:
     - Use `pnpm start --characters="path/to/your/character.json"`
-    - Multiple character files can be loaded simultaneously
+    - Multiple character files can be loaded simultaneously.
-3. Connect with X (Twitter)
+3. Connect with Twitter:
-    - Change `"clients": []` to `"clients": ["twitter"]` in the character file to connect with X.
+    - Change `"clients": []` to `"clients": ["twitter"]` in the character file to connect with Twitter.

 ### Manually Start Nyxsis AI